opringle/multivariate_time_series_forecasting/README.md

 - Model in the paper predicts with h = 3 on electricity dataset
 - L2 model achieves *RSE = 0.0967, RAE = 0.0581 and CORR = 0.8941* on test data
+- My results are *RSE = 0.151, RAE = 0.433 and CORR = 10.2* on validation data

 ## To do

+1. Train/save model and compute evaluation metric to ensure they are working correctly (which I know they aren't)

+- correlation matches code, matches during prediction and training and seems sensible :)
+- RAE and RSE match paper but are different during prediction and training prediction...?!?!

-1. Which symbol in the unroll list is t=0?
+2. Which symbol in the unroll list is t=0?
 First or last?
-2. Confirm AR component is correct?
-Needs regularization parameter lambda???!?!?...
+3. Confirm AR component is correct?
+Needs regularization parameter lambda?
-3. Train/save model and compute evaluation metric to ensure they are working correctly (which I know they aren't)
+4. Research hyperparameter optimization in MXNet

 ## Hyperparameters...